matter-labs/zksync-lite-docs/docs/zkevm/README.md

 **4) Transaction costs**

-ZK Rollups are [cheaper](https://l2fees.info/) for most popular crypto use cases because it requires the least amount of data to be posted on-chain (no signatures and no transaction parameters).
+ZK Rollups are [cheaper](https://l2fees.info/) for most popular crypto use cases because they require the least amount of data to be posted on-chain (no signatures and no transaction parameters).

 However, for some common use cases, the cost savings are an order of magnitude more significant!
 Specifically, ZK